-You may have heard about CO2 on the Internet or by watching the news; there is a lot of concern about carbon dioxide’s effect on the atmosphere.
-Carbon dioxide is a significant greenhouse gas that contributes to climate change.
+You may have heard about CO2 on the Internet or by watching the news; there is a lot of buzz about carbon dioxide’s effect on the atmosphere.
+Because carbon dioxide is a significant greenhouse gas, CO2 contributes to climate change, a great existential threat to humanity.

-While this is worrying, many people are also concerned about the effect that CO2 has on human beings.
-Now we have the question: Can CO2 directly harm you?
+While this is certainly worrying, many people are also concerned about the effect that CO2 has on human beings.
+Is CO2 poisonous?
+Do I have to worry about my kids breathing carbon dioxide?
+These frightening thoughts all boil down to the question: Is carbon dioxide harmful to people?

 Short Answer: Yes.
 At certain concentrations, CO2 can harm you.

-Long Answer: Yes, but it is more complicated.
+Long Answer: Yes, but it is far more complicated.
+CO2 is not poisonous, and it's even necessary for life on Earth.
 We used to think that CO2 could only harm people at unrealistic concentrations, but this answer has started to change.
 To understand why this is, let’s first talk about what CO2 is and how it relates to humans.

 What Is CO2?

 Carbon dioxide, also called CO2, is a colorless, odorless gas.
 You may have also seen carbon dioxide in its solid form through dry ice.
-As CO2 heats up, it goes right from solid to gas, so you can’t see liquid carbon dioxide.
+As CO2 heats up, it goes right from solid to gas, so you can’t see liquid carbon dioxide (pretty neat, right?).

-Carbon dioxide is very small, with only one carbon atom and two oxygen atoms forming the whole molecule.
+Carbon dioxide molecules are very small, with only one carbon atom and two oxygen atoms forming the whole molecule.
 Even though carbon dioxide is a common gas, it makes up less than 1% of the atmosphere.
-Outdoor CO2 levels average around 400 ppm, the highest it has been in thousands of years.
+Outdoor CO2 levels tend to average around 400 ppm, the highest it has been in thousands of years.
 The levels indoors can increase far beyond that, upwards of 1000 ppm or even 2000 ppm.

 Where Does CO2 Come From?